-The west African Nation of Upper Volta celebrated the 17th anniversary of the proclamation of the republic with colourful ceremony in the capital.
+Background: The west African Nation of Upper Volta celebrated the 17th anniversary of the proclamation of the republic with colourful ceremony in the capital.
 Ouagadougou, on Sunday (11 December).

 SYNOPSIS: The festivities began with the arrival, in an open vehicle, of the Head of State General Aboubacar Sangoule Lamizana, who inspected troops lined up along the capital's Independence Avenue.